-This is the sailor's our favorite question.
+This is the sailors favorite question.
 Do cars stop at night?
 Trucks?
 Airplanes?
 Sailing is no different.
-Just as truckers and airplane pilots have a cabin drivers/pilots get their sleep, so do sailors.
-It is common to use a "watch system" while doing overnight sails.
+Just as truckers and airplane pilots have a cabin for drivers/pilots get their sleep, so do sailors.
+It is common to use a “watch system” while doing overnight sails.
 The common system is 1/2 of the crew sleeps 4 hours, while the other 1/2 of the crew works the deck for 4 hours, then they switch, doing this around the clock.
-While it might sound like each of the two teams on-board gets 12 hours of sleep a day, it's not like that.
+While it might sound like each of the two teams on-board gets 12 hours of sleep a day, it’s not like that.
 When off-watch, you will take care of hygiene, eat, spend some of that time trying to fall asleep, and will be awoken commonly 20 minutes early for your on-deck watch so you can get dressed and prepare yourself for another 4 hours of work.
-All boats are required to have "navigation lights" operating at night, which tells other boats what direction you are heading, and you can see what direction they are heading.
+All boats are required to have “navigation lights” operating at night, which tells other boats what direction you are heading, and you can see what direction they are heading.
 The rules of the road apply at night as they do during the day, just like in a car.

 Type your email address in the box and click the “create subscription” button.
 My list is completely spam free, and you can opt out at any time.